 Historical Accuracy vs. Atmospheric Interpretation

-Sowulo and Baldrs Draumar
+Baldrs Draumar and Sowulo

 A Listener's Guide to Anglo-Frisian Musical Heritage